muratk3n/thirdwave/en/README.md

 ---

 Lots of doubters, sure.
-Unfortunately I have to follow such characters because the landscape is littered with dipshits in all walks of sci/tech blowing smoke up everyone's ass.
+Unfort'ly have to follow such characters because the landscape is littered with dipshits in all walks of sci/tech blowing smoke up everyone's ass.